Leon Perera

-Leon Perera (born 1970) is a Singaporean politician.
-A member of the opposition Workers' Party (WP), he has been the Member of Parliament (MP) representing the Serangoon division of Aljunied GRC since 2020.
+Leon Anil Perera (born 28 September 1970) is a Singaporean activist and politician.
+A former member of the Workers' Party (WP), he was a non-constituency Member of Parliament (NCMP) between 2015 and 2020 and the Member of Parliament (MP) for the Serangoon division of Aljunied Group Representation Constituency (GRC) between 2020 and 2023.

+On 19 July 2023, Perera resigned from both the WP and Parliament after having an affair with fellow party member Nicole Seah.

 Education

-Perera was educated at the Anglo-Chinese School and Hwa Chong Junior College before graduating from Exeter College, Oxford at the University of Oxford with a Bachelor of Arts with double first class honours (later promoted to Master of Arts by seniority) degree in philosophy, politics and economics (PPE).
+Perera was born in Singapore in 1970.
+He was educated at the Anglo-Chinese School and Hwa Chong Junior College before graduating from Exeter College, Oxford at the University of Oxford with a Bachelor of Arts with double first class honours (later promoted to Master of Arts by seniority) degree in philosophy, politics and economics (PPE).

 Career

-Outside politics, Perera began his career as a senior officer at the Economic Development Board's International Business Development Division, serving first in the policy planning function supporting Singapore's regional investments.
-He later served as Assistant Head in the Enterprise Development Division, assisting in the growth of large Singaporean companies in the service sector, from logistics, education and healthcare to information technology services, engineering and retail.
+Perera began his career as a senior officer at the International Business Development Division of the Economic Development Board (EDB).
+He went on to serve as Assistant Head in the Enterprise Development Division, where he assisted in the growth of large Singaporean companies in the service sector.

 Perera was the co-founder and chief executive officer of Spire Research and Consulting, an international business research and consulting agency.
 He is also a member of the Economic Society of Singapore, the Economic Development Board Society and the Singapore Institute of Directors.

+Perera was active in civil society before joining politics.
+He served on the committee of local human rights organisation Maruah, as the vice-president of migrant worker rights organisation Humanitarian Organization for Migration Economics (HOME), and as an adviser to alternative news website The Independent.

 Political career

-Before running as a candidate, Perera was a Workers' Party grassroots activist in the Paya Lebar ward of Aljunied GRC.
+Before running as a candidate, Perera was a WP grassroots activist in the Paya Lebar division of Aljunied GRC.

+Non-constituency Member of Parliament

-During the 2015 general election, Perera contested in a four-member team of the Worker's Party team in East Coast GRC.
-His team received 39.27% of the votes cast, with the governing People's Action Party garnering 60.73% of votes to win the GRC.
-The Workers' Party team was the best performing opposition team, so one of the team members was eligible to take up a Non-constituency Member of Parliament (NCMP) seat.
-The Workers' Party thus nominated Perera to be a NCMP in the 13th Parliament.
+Perera made his political debut during the 2015 general election in the four-member East Coast GRC.
+His team received 39.27% of the vote, losing to the governing People's Action Party (PAP).
+After the election, one member of the WP team was to be nominated to take up the third of three NCMP seats; the first two had been offered to better-performing defeated candidates in single-member constituencies (SMCs).
+The WP thus nominated Perera as an NCMP in the 13th Parliament.

-NCMP term

 Following the Hepatitis C outbreak at Singapore General Hospital in October 2015 which led to the deaths of five patients, Perera called on the government to convene a Committee of Inquiry to help "restore confidence" in Singapore's public health institutions.
-He also requested that the names of Singapore General Hospital and Ministry of Health staff responsible for the outbreak be released, and questioned what penalties or warnings were imposed on these staff.

-In 2018, Perera apologised to Parliament and withdrew an inaccurate example given in the House in response to a question of parliamentary footage access the previous year.

-MP term

-Perera joined the five-member Workers' Party team contesting in Aljunied GRC during the 2020 general election and they won with 59.95% of the vote, so Perera became an elected Member of Parliament representing the Serangoon ward of Aljunied GRC in the 14th Parliament.

-Perera is the Media Team Head of the Workers' Party.
+Elected Member of Parliament

+During the 2020 general election, Perera joined the WP team for the WP-held five-member Aljunied GRC.
+He became the MP for the Serangoon division of the GRC after the WP defeated the PAP with 59.95% of the vote.